ludreinsalvador/google-io-extended-manila-2025-codelabs/README.md

 **Modifications**: Adapted for personal learning and documentation purposes

 For the complete license terms, see the Apache License 2.0 at: https://www.apache.org/licenses/LICENSE-2.0

-The Apache License 2.0 permits modification, distribution, and private use of the licensed material, provided proper attribution is maintained.

 ---